 - 24/7 support.
 Via phone as well.

 - Even though the cheapest plan goes from $3.95 / mo, it won’t be the best solution for most high-traffic sites.
-The plans offering managed hosting features start at $14.95 / mo.
+The plans offering some more advanced managed hosting features start at $11.95 / mo. (that plan comes with pre-installed Git, staging sites, and free PCI compliance for e-commerce sites).
+In all honesty, though, this is still a bargain at that price point.

 Despite some rough episodes along the way (problems with their growing infrastructure), WP Engine seems to have found their balance.
 Right now, they offer managed solutions that are somewhere in the middle of the road between beginner-friendly, and developer-friendly WordPress hosting.